-Possible cause Remedy There is an obstruction in the volute or the impeller Remove the front cover and check the volute and impeller for obstructions, clear as necessary.
-The viscosity or specific gravity of the liquid is too high Check the viscosity or the specific gravity of the liquid.
+Possible cause Remedy There is an obstruction in the volute or the impeller.
+Remove the front cover and check the volute and impeller for obstructions, clear as necessary. high.
+Check the viscosity or the specific gravity of the liquid.
 Compare with water.
 If higher than water, then contact your local Xylem representative.